wrongcoder/janavarro95-Stardew_Valley_Mods/Stardew_Valley_Mods_Back_To_Basics/HappyBirthday/ReadMe.txt

 Have fun!

 Update Info:
+1.1.1
+-Balanced some gifts to be a bit less op.
+(Like 25 rabit foots);
+-Fixed the birthday menu to force you to choose a season and date before you are allowed to exit the menu.
+-Hopefully fixed the ???, Error Item, and useless rocks from showing up as possible gifts.
+-Implemented a cheep fix to hopefully prevent the game from crashing when inside an event.
+It gives priority to the event over your birthday in worst case scenario.

 1.1.0
 -Updated to SDV 1.1
 -Added a popup that wishes you happy birthday on your birthday